 Barrington One Construction, LLC

-This FAQ page covers frequently asked questions in regards to our services, questions that most customers have asked us over the years of providing exemplary construction services in the Fort Worth area.
-If you don’t see the answer you are looking for, please contact us directly and we will address your issues personally.
+This F.A.Q. page covers frequently asked questions regarding our services, questions that most customers have asked us over the years of providing exemplary construction services in the Fort Worth area.
+If you don’t see the answer you are looking for, don’t hesitate to contact us directly, and we will address your issues personally.

 How are payments made, and when are they made?

-How many of your customers come from repeat business, or from referrals from existing or previous customers?
+How many of your customers come from repeat business or referrals from existing or previous customers?

-We are very blessed to say that over 50% of our customers come to us or are referred to us from customers we’ve performed for in the past.
-As you will see when you check our references, there is a reason for such a loyal client base.
+We are fortunate to have a large following.
+Customers come back to us.
+But, as you will see when you check our references, there is a reason for such a loyal client base.